-- 8.5 Another test of whether a document is a publication which would negative existence of novelty or an "inventive step" is suggested, as under: "Had the document been placed in the hands of a competent craftsman (or engineer as distinguished from a mere artisan), endowed with the common general knowledge at the 'priority date', who was faced with the problem solved by the patentee but without knowledge of the patented invention, would he have said, "this gives me what I want?"
-(Encyclopaedia Britannica; ibid).
+8.5 "Another test of whether a document is a publication which would negative existence of novelty or an "inventive step" is suggested, as under: "Had the document been placed in the hands of a competent craftsman (or engineer as distinguished from a mere artisan), endowed with the common general knowledge at the 'priority date', who was faced with the problem solved by the patentee but without knowledge of the patented invention, would he have said, "this gives me what I want?"
+(Encyclopaedia Britannica; ibid paragraph 26).
 To put it in another form: "Was it for practical purposes obvious to a skilled worker, in the field concerned, in the state of knowledge existing at the date of the patent to be found in the literature then available to him, that he would or should make the invention the subject of the claim concerned ?"
 [Halsbury, 3rd Edn, Vol. 29, p.
 42 referred to by Vimadalal J. of Bombay High Court in Farbwrke Hoechst & B. Corporation v.
+Unichem Laboratories](AIR 1969 BOM 255)"(AIR 1982 SC 1444) paragraph 26.

-Unichem Laboratories]. - 8.6 Skilled person: The meaning of a person skilled in the art is extremely important in the context of inventive step analysis.
+8.6 Skilled person: The meaning of a person skilled in the art is extremely important in the context of inventive step analysis.
 This hypothetical person is presumed to know all the prior arts as on that date, even non-patent prior art available to public.
-He has knowledge of the technical advancement as on that date, and the skill to perform experiments with the knowledge of state of the art.
-He is not a dullard and has certain modicum of creativity.
-The IPAB has made a distinction between the person skilled in the art (the obviousness person) and the person who has average skill (enablement man).
-IPAB, further clarified in Enercon vs alloys Wobbens (order no. 123/2013, paragraph 30) "We do not intend to visualize a person who has super skills, but we do not think we should make this person skilled in the art to be incapable of carrying out anything but basic instructions".
-Choosing a better alternative/substitute from the known alternative from the prior art to obtain the known results would not go beyond what may be normally expected from person skilled in the art. - 8.7 Hindsight analysis: The 'obviousness' has to be strictly and objectively judged.
-To judge obviousness objectively, the skilled person needs to eliminate the hindsight
+He has knowledge of the technical advancement as on that date, and the skill to perform experiments with the knowledge of state of the art6.
+He is not a dullard and has certain modicum of creativity7.
+The IPAB has made a distinction between the person skilled in the art (the obviousness person) and the person who has average skill (enablement man)8.

+IPAB, further clarified in Enercon vs alloys Wobbens (order no.123/2013, paragraph 30) "We do not intend to visualize a person who has super skills, but we do not think we should make this person skilled in the art to be incapable of carrying out anything but basic instructions".
+Choosing a better alternative/substitute from the known alternative from the prior art to obtain the known results would not go beyond what may be normally expected from person skilled in the art.

+8.7 Hindsight analysis: The 'obviousness' has to be strictly and objectively judged9.
+To judge obviousness objectively, the skilled person needs to eliminate the hindsight analysis.
+The prior art needs to be judged on the date of priority of the application and not at a later date.